mdkamran-stack/Devops_interview-question-asked_2025/intequestions/LLoyd_bank k8s.md

 ### How it works
 .
 LivenessProbe -> if /health fails repetadely, pod is restarting.
 . readinessProbe -> if /ready  fails, pod stays running but is removed the service load balancer.
 .
 Startup Probe -> (Optional) Prevents liveness from killing slow-starting apps.

- 💡 Quick Interview Answer:

-“In Kubernetes, I configure liveness, readiness, and startup probes in the pod spec.
-Liveness ensures the container is restarted if unresponsive, readiness ensures it only gets traffic when ready, and startup helps with slow initializations.
-This keeps the application stable and reliable.”

 ## Difference between secrets vs configmap.